brohrer/brandonrohrer.com/markdown/rss.md

-# How to start an RSS feed
+# How to start publishing an RSS feed

 Before Twitter, before LinkedIn, before Facebook, there was [RSS](https://en.wikipedia.org/wiki/RSS).